-Table 4.3: Overview of some of the key voluntary standards operating in the Palm Oil, Coffee and Cocoa
+Table 4.3: Overview of some of the key voluntary standards operating in the Palm Oil, Coffee and Cocoa Supply Chain.

-Supply Chain.

-4C ASSOCIATION Founded in 2006, the 4C Association is a member-based initiative operating in the 6 coffee sector across 22 countries.
-As a baseline, product-specific standard, the 4C (Single sector code implementation process provides a phased-in approach toward full compliance.
-Conee only) This phased-in approach makes it possible for producers who are either unfamiliar or not yet able to comply with more stringent certification initiatives to gain market recognition for adopting commitments to more sustainable production.
+(Single sector Coffee only) coffee only) coffee sector across 22 countries.
+As a baseline, product-specific standard, the 4C code implementation process provides a phased-in approach toward full compliance.
+This phased-in approach makes it possible for producers who are either unfamiliar or not yet able to comply with more stringent certification initiatives to gain market recognition for adopting commitments to more sustainable production.
 One of the objectives of the 4C Association is to prepare producers for eventual compliance with other consumer-facing initiatives.
 The initiative operates business to business, developing standards and verifying compliance with these standards in order to ensure sustainable coffee practices among its members.
 All 4C units are required to submit self-assessments and undergo subsequent verification audits by accredited third-party auditors.
 The 4C Association applies the identity preservation and segregation models of supply chain traceability at the unit level.
 The supply chain traceability model of mass balance is also used; however, the licence/certificate must be passed on with the coffee up to final buyer level.
 The initiative is funded primarily by membership fees.